TheEngineRoom-UniGe/OWLOOP/README.md

 ## 3. Quick overview

-OWLOOP API enables a developer to construct and/or utilize descriptors (that are Java-classes with helpful methods) for manipulating ontologies with reduced boilerplate code.
+OWLOOP API enables a developer to construct and/or utilize preconstructed descriptors (that are Java-classes with helpful methods) for manipulating ontologies with reduced boilerplate code.
 Thus, the API intends to ease the integration of ontologies within software applications in varied domains, i.e., biomedical, information retrieval, robotics etc.

 Consider an object **D** of a descriptor (i.e., a Java-class).
 It has an internal structure composed of three parts, i.e., the ground **G**, the expression(s) **E** and the entity-set **E-S**, which conceptually looks like as follows:
 <img src="https://github.com/EmaroLab/owloop/blob/master/gitRepoResources/images/g_e_es.png" width="90">.
-An ontology **O** can be instantiated using the `OntologyReference` (i.e., a Java-class).
-If an ontology file (.owl) already exists then it gets loaded into the *program memory*, else if an ontology file does not exist then it gets created and then is loaded into the *program memory*.
+Consider an ontology **O** that can be instantiated in association to a (.owl) ontology file.
+This instantiation is enabled by the use of the Java-class `OntologyReference`.
+If the ontology file already exists then it gets loaded into the *program memory* and if it does not exist then it first gets created and then is loaded into the *program memory*.
-The descriptor object **D** provides methods that allow manipulation of an *in-memory* ontology **O**.
-Which ontology (or ontologies) get manipulated by **D** depends upon the `OntologyReference` object associated to **D**.
+A descriptor object **D** provides methods that allow manipulation of an *in-memory* ontology **O**.
+The ontology (or ontologies) that can be manipulated by **D** depend upon the `OntologyReference` object that is associated to **D** during its instantiation.

-The following diagram shows the methods of a descriptor object.
+The following diagram shows the methods of a descriptor object **D**.
 Each method is described in the wiki documentation.

 <p align="center">